Saxsori/Saxsori/README.md

 👩🏻‍💻 I have a passion for learning and sharing what I've learnt with people 👩🏻‍💻

-🔍 I'm always curious and like to disscuss everything 🔎
+🔍 I'm always curious and like to disscuss 🔎

 🕷 Mysterious Things, Unsloved Problems, Bugs, and Weird Algorithms keeps me awake 🕷